webqit/webflo/README.md

 ```

 > **Note**
-> <br>The above is built as part of your application's Service Worker JS bundle on calling `webflo generate` on the command line; then runs on navigating to http://localhost:3000 in the browser.
+> <br>The above function is built as part of your application's Service Worker JS bundle on calling `webflo generate` on the command line; then runs on navigating to http://localhost:3000 on the browser.

-So, depending on what's being built, an application may define one, or all, of the routing directories.
+So, depending on what's being built, an application may define one or more of the following handler functions.

 ```shell
 ├⏤ client